- Retrospective on Milos, Sifnos, Serifos, Syros and Andros 2020 Trip

 Chrisopigi Monastery and Apokofto Beach

-Back on the ATV, my route took me along the coastline and to the next stop which was the monastery I’d just nearly lost my drone at.
+Back on the ATV, my route took me along the coastline and to the next stop which was the monastery where I’d just nearly lost my drone.
 After getting off the quad and walking towards the monastery, it became clear what I had done wrong: the wind had seemed low due to my sheltered location in Faros harbour, but out here it was blowing pretty hard!
-In fact, feeling the gusts first-hand, I’m amazed the drone survived at all!
+Feeling the gusts first-hand, I’m amazed the drone survived at all!

-Backtracking slightly to Apokofto beach (though you have to drive almost up to the monastery to reach the beach access road), I was in need of a drink to calm my nerves after the drone incident so I popped into Chrisopigi Tavern for a small beer and some water.
+Backtracking slightly to Apokofto beach (though you have to drive almost up to the monastery to reach the beach access road), I needed a drink to calm my nerves after the drone incident so I popped into Chrisopigi Tavern for a small beer and some water.

-Feeling refreshed, I had a stroll along the beach, taking photos and some video on the way.
-There were a few sunbathers at the far end, but otherwise it was almost deserted which seemed a shame as the sea looks clear and it’s a nice peaceful location.
+Feeling refreshed, I had a stroll along the beach, taking photos and some videos on the way.
+There were a few sunbathers at the far end, but otherwise, it was almost deserted which seemed a shame as the sea looks clear and it’s a nice peaceful location.

 Platis Gialos